- 03 Nov 2025

 Overview

-- an API user will be created automatically and attached to the Service so that it can upload data to the Source.ImportantThe API user created during this process will not be displayed on the Membership tab of the Organization Settings screen or when retrieving users via the ThreatConnect v3 API.
+When a Feed API Service App is deployed, it creates an API user to facilitate data uploads.
+For most Feed API Service Apps, the API user created during this process is not displayed on the Membership tab of the Organization Settings screen or when retrieving users via the ThreatConnect v3 API.

 Before You Start